Knowth: History

 The hill at Knowth fell into disrepair, and the mound or cairn slipped, causing the entrances to both passages to be covered.
 The site remained practically unused for a period of two thousand years.
 The site was briefly used as a burial site; some 35 cist graves were found on the site during excavations.

 In the late Iron Age and early Christian period, it became a hill fort with encircling ditches and souterrains added.
 Knowth became a habitational site for the first time.
 Two ditches were dug, one at the base of the mound behind the kerbstones, and the other at the top.
 At this stage, the entrances to both passages seem to have been discovered.
 Evidence includes early Christian graffiti on the stones in the eastern chamber, and four names were carved in ogham.
 It seems it was at this stage that the basin stone from the western chamber was moved in an attempt to remove it and was abandoned in the passage because it got stuck.
 Knowth became a significant political site and the capital of the Kingdom of Northern Brega.

+Knowth was called Cnogba in Old Irish, whose meaning is unclear.
+This later became Cnoghbha, and finally Cnóbha in modern Irish.
+In the medieval Triads of Ireland, Úam Chnogba ('caves of Knowth'), Úam Slángæ (probably Rathcoran) and Dearc Fearna (probably Dunmore Cave) are listed as "the three darkest places in Ireland".

 After a brief military interlude following the Norman invasion of Ireland, when the Normans used Knowth as a motte in the 12th century, the site came into the possession of the Cistercian monks of Mellifont Abbey.
 It seems that the mound was then again used as a grange or farm.
 Stone walls were built over the mound, and stone buildings within the walls.
 After the dissolution of the monasteries, the site was used mainly for agriculture until most of the site was taken over by the state in 1939.